lyra/embedded-form-glue/README.md

 ## your first transaction

-The payment form is up and ready, You can try to make a transaction using a test card with the debug toolbar (at the botton of the page).
+The payment form is up and ready, you can try to make a transaction using a test card with the debug toolbar (at the bottom of the page).

 If you try to pay, you will have the following error: **CLIENT_998: Demo form, see the documentation**.
 It's because the **formToken** you have defined using **KR.setFormConfig** is set to **DEMO-TOKEN-TO-BE-REPLACED**.